 Think of it as a digital upgrade to the old passport stamping method – faster, more secure, and less prone to error.

-The EES will be rolled out at airports, ferry ports, train stations, and land borders throughout the Schengen Zone.
+The EES has been rolled out at airports, ferry ports, train stations, and land borders throughout the Schengen Zone.

 Why is the EES being introduced?